Austerity to snuff out Ryanair's profit growth run

 “Greece is very small for us ...
 We would be more concerned about places like Spain, its high unemployment and plans to raise taxes,” he said.

-Ryanair confirmed it would pay out 483 million euros ($615 million) to shareholders in November, part of the 2013 financial year, in just its second dividend payout since floating in 1997.
+Ryanair confirmed it would pay out 483 million euros to shareholders in November, part of the 2013 financial year, in just its second dividend payout since floating in 1997.

 It will then skip a year before considering another dividend in the 2015 financial year, O‘Leary said.